Oscar Arias

 Arias specifically addresses how public officials, community leaders, and business representatives must respond to the challenges of the present day by embracing ethics of service, humanism, and non-violence.

-Priorities and Ethics for the 21st Century
+Priorities & Ethics for the 21st Century